NotsoanoNimus/client-monitor/README.md

 - This format can be entirely controlled/restyled within the _Tweaks_ section, as mentioned above.

 ![Sample Notification from the Monitoring Script](https://raw.githubusercontent.com/NotsoanoNimus/client-monitor/master/docs/Notification_Sample.png)

 ---

+## Examples
+Below are a couple of examples using the `Parameters` explained at the beginning of this document, to achieve certain functions that may be desirable.
+Keep in mind that regardless of the options you choose to implement as the administrator, the script is designed to be run as a **scheduled task**, so the first example might only be very useful for first-time use or for troubleshooting.

++ `$deltas = .\Client-Monitor.ps1 -NoNotifications -NoMini -DeltasReport`
+  + Suppresses any email notifications that would ordinarily be generated.
+  + Keeps all generated reports for each client in a readable _JSON_ format (trading disk space for readability).
+  + Generates a Deltas Report in the `$ReportsDirectory` location given to the script.
+  + `$deltas` is set to a return variable from the script, equal to the object output in _JSON_ format in the Deltas Report.
++ `.\Client-Monitor -ClientsList "C:\target-clients.txt" -BCC "target@testing.com, Notsoano Nimus <postmaster@thestraightpath.email>"`
+  + Use the clients list at `C:\target-clients.txt` to target specific IP addresses or hostnames on the network.
+This text file could also include just `LOCALHOST` if it is desired for the script to monitor **only** the host machine.
+  + Silently send a copy of the notification email to both of the _BCC_ addresses given (notice they're comma-separated).

+---